 - 8. What Will Happen in the Airport if the CBP Officer Suspects Abandonment?

 - 8. Keep in Mind the Separate Requirements for Naturalization

-There are many legitimate reasons a green card holder may need to be abroad temporarily, such as if you need to care for an ill family member, take a temporary job abroad, study abroad, or liquidate assets like a business or real estate abroad.
+There are many legitimate reasons a green card holder may need to live abroad temporarily, such as if you need to care for an ill family member, take a temporary job abroad, study abroad, or liquidate assets like a business or real estate abroad.